Lev Tahor: History

 In July 2017, Mexican media outlets reported that Helbrans had drowned in a river while participating in a ritual immersion.
 A Mexican Foreign Ministry spokesman stated that an official from the Israeli consulate in Mexico headed to the southern state of Chiapas to confirm the death and to identify Helbrans's body.
 Control of Lev Tahor was left in the hands of Helbrans' son Nachman, said to be "more extreme" than his father.
 Nachman Helbrans and four other leaders of Lev Tahor were arrested in Mexico in December 2018 in a joint operation between Interpol and the Federal Bureau of Investigation.

 Members of Lev Tahor applied for political asylum in Iran in 2018, and swore allegiance to the state's supreme leader Ali Khamenei.
-In November 2021 a group of about 70 members reached Kurdistan in an attempt to make their way to Iran, but were detained by Iraqi officials and deported to Turkey.
+In November 2021 a group of about 70 members reached the Kurdistan region of Iraq in an attempt to make their way to Iran, but were detained by Iraqi officials and deported to Turkey.
 From there they left for Bucharest, Romania.

+On January 29th, 2025, Interpol arrested Yoel Alter in Guatemala outside a government center for the treatment of minors.
+The 35 year old Israeli is purported to be a senior member of the cult.
+Alter is now the second cult member to be arrested in Central America in January.
+At the beginning of the month, Jonathan Emmanuel Cardona Castillo, who was on the run after being charged with child abuse, was also arrested.